kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.jpg" description="Figure 5: National voter turnout residuals.
 The color is scaled such that counties that had a lower turnout than expected are brown/orange, while higher-than-expected turnout is colored in purple (Not using the red-blue color scheme here because turnout doesn't necessarily correlate with political party).
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.tiff?raw=true" %}

-The results show a couple things that make sense in hindsight- for starteres, it appears that a lot of Mormons in Utah decided to sit the election out rather than vote for someone they didn't like.
+The results show a couple things that make sense in hindsight- for starters, it appears that a lot of Mormons in Utah decided to sit the election out rather than vote for someone they didn't like.
-Swing states like Florida, North Carolina, Maine, and Colorado had unexpectedly high turnouts, while safe states like New York and West Virginia had a bit less turnout than expected.
+Swing states like Florida, North Carolina, Maine, and Colorado had unexpectedly high turnouts, while safe states like New York, Tennessee, and West Virginia had a bit less turnout than expected.

-Importantly, it doesn't look to me like a pattern of interference, where we might have expected a couple of counties in Ohio or Florida to show up bright blue.
+Importantly, it doesn't look to me like a pattern of interference, where we might have expected a couple of counties in Ohio or Florida to show up bright orange.
 In fact, the county with the most significant deficit in voting turnout in Ohio is Holmes county, which turns out to have a very large Amish population (which I'm guessing doesn't vote as at high a rate as the non-Amish).
 The biggest trends I see are more gradual, which probably reflects things that aren't taken into account when building the neural net.
 If you'd like to add some data series or adjust the fitting procedure, the code is all on my GitHub (so go nuts!).